yahyajanjua650-afk/Calculator-made-with-gui/README.md

-This is my fiest ever project that i made in gui. this is made in qt creator. performs basic arthmatic calculations
+This is my first ever project that i made in gui. this is a CALCULATOR made in qt creator. performs basic arthmatic calculations